 The Ohef Sholom teachers and clergy are committed to spending the time and resources toward the education of young Jewish people.
 In return, they expect the participation and commitment of the family to Jewish learning.
 We understand that some children and families have special needs or circumstances that must be considered.
-We encourage you to express any concerns to our Rabbi or our Cantor or Religious School Director, so that we can help to make your child's Bar/Bat Mitzvah experience a meaningful and rewarding one.
+We encourage you to express any concerns to our Rabbi our Cantor or the Director of Lifelong Learning so that we can help to make your child's Bar/Bat Mitzvah experience a meaningful and rewarding one.